XeniaGabriela/pq_for_ca/README.md

 The expected dawn of a new technological era has certainly begun when IBM offered their first commercially available 20-Qubit Quantum Computers November 2017.
 While it was still discussed if it was necessary to take quantum technology into account in the IT industry during 2017, the estimations about their capability evolvement become touchable every year.

-IBM has announced to create a 1000 qubit universal quantum processor until 2023.
-The ability of quantum computing devices to solve problems that classical computers practically cannot solve is no longer theory.
+IBM had announced to create a 1000 qubit universal quantum processor until 2023.
+A [433 qubit processor]( https://newsroom.ibm.com/2022-11-09-IBM-Unveils-400-Qubit-Plus-Quantum-Processor-and-Next-Generation-IBM-Quantum-System-Two) has been realized in 2022.
+The ability of quantum computing devices to solve problems that classical computers practically cannot solve is no longer  theory alone, despite of challenges to Quantum computing such as errors and decoherence.

 Luckily scientific researchers have specialized in the examinations of the various resulting challenges and questions since the beginning of this century.
 A series of conferences about post-quantum cryptography, the PQCrypto, started in 2006.
 Since 2010, they take place in another town of the world every year.
 The article [Post-Quantum Secure Cryptographic Algorithms](https://github.com/XeniaGabriela/pq_for_ca/blob/master/car_article.pdf) gives an overview of current developments in algorithmic solutions answering the upcoming threats posed by quantum computers as well as unsolved problems in the classical IT landscape.

 ## Post-Quantum Cryptography vs. Quantum Key Distribution

-Quantum Key Distribution is a protocol for key exchange based on foundations of quantum mechanics.
-Its limitations are clearly outlined in the following [Whitepaper](https://www.ncsc.gov.uk/whitepaper/quantum-key-distribution).
+Quantum Key Distribution offers various protocols for a symmetric key exchange based on foundations of quantum mechanics.
+Their scope and limitations are clearly outlined in the following [Whitepaper](https://www.ncsc.gov.uk/whitepaper/quantum-key-distribution).

 The advantages of Post-Quantum secure algorithms against Quantum Key Distribution are